felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 When you look at this (admittedly anectodal) [social study of humanity's favorite color](https://www.livescience.com/34105-favorite-colors.html), you can clearly see that I'm pretty much all alone in my camp.
 My favorite color is, on average, the most disliked by both genders.
 Incidentally, most of my hobbies have endured the same fate in real life!
+I'm used to feel like the weird one in a crowd.

 {{< figure src="/img/color-study.png" position="center" caption="Shades of yellow are, for both gender, less popular than any color of the rainbow." >}}

-That seemed to follow my narrative a bit too well, so here's another random one I found:
+These results seemed to follow my narrative a bit too well, so here's another random one I found:

 {{< figure src="/img/color-survey.png" position="center" caption="Source: https://www.hotdesign.com/marketing/whats-your-favorite-color/" >}}